burntchow/Computer-Graphics-Proj/README.md

 # Computer-Graphics-Proj
 3D graphics school project using free models and textures found online.
-Project demonstrates knowledge over OpenGL and Python to create a meaningful scene with lighting, animation and simulation, and interaction.
+Project demonstrates knowledge over OpenGL and C++ to create a meaningful scene with lighting, animation and simulation, and interaction.

 ---